Looking for an easy breakfast idea you can make in advance? These freezer-friendly, low FODMAP breakfast burritos will hit the spot!

 Start your day on the right foot with one of these savoury low FODMAP breakfast burritos!
 Check out the notes below for tips on keeping this recipe FODMAP friendly!

-First up, breakfast sausages.
+First up on this list of low FODMAP ingredients is breakfast sausages.
 Since pork is a protein, it doesn't have any FODMAPs.
 But you'll need to check the label for other high FODMAP ingredients like onion, garlic, or “spices” which may not be low FODMAP.

 If you like having sausage for breakfast, check out my low FODMAP breakfast sausages!
 You can make these in advance and enjoy them all week long.
 Or you can make a fresh batch and pop them in your slow cooker.